comit-network/comit.network/blog/2021-06-29-transaction-presigning.md

 - `B` spends an output from `A` and we would like to pre-sign this spending transaction.
 - To sign `B`, we need to compute the signature hash and run the CLSAG algorithm using this hash.
 - To compute the signature hash, we need to come up with the key-offsets of our ring.
-- To compute the key-offsets for the ring, we need to know, what the output index of `A` is.
+- To compute the key-offsets for the ring, we need to know what the output index of `A` is.
 - To know the output index of `A`, the transaction needs to be picked up by a miner and included in the blockchain.

 Remember that the whole point of pre-signing `B` is that we have a transaction with valid signatures **prior** to the point of signing and broadcasting `A`.